George Johnstone (Royal Navy officer): Death and legacy

-George Johnstone died at Hotwells, Bristol, possibly from Hodgkin's disease, on 24 May 1787.
+George Johnstone died at Hotwells in Bristol, possibly from Hodgkin lymphoma, on 24 May 1787.
 He was survived by his wife Charlotte, by whom he had one son, John Lowther Johnstone.
 He also had four illegitimate children, including George Johnstone (1764–1813), who became an MP.

 John later succeeded his uncle, Sir William Pulteney Johnstone, as 6th Baronet of Westerhall.
 George Johnstone had achieved small-scale success as a naval officer, serving with undoubted courage, but had not been able to succeed when given a major command.
-His poor strategic planning had led to his force being badly surprised at Porto Praya, and despite having rallied and successfully beaten off the French, his assumption that Suffren would not head immediately to the Cape proved his undoing and handed the French an important strategic victory.
-He achieved some successes as the founder of the colony of West Florida, despite ultimately failing to win the support of his political masters and the wider civil society, and would later rate his time in Florida more highly than his comparatively greater success as a director of the East India Company.
+His poor strategic planning had led to his force being badly surprised at Porto Praya, and despite having rallied and successfully beaten off the French, his assumption that Suffren would not head immediately to the Dutch Cape Colony proved his undoing and handed the French an important strategic victory.
+He achieved some successes as governor of West Florida, despite ultimately failing to win the support of his political masters and the wider civil society, and would later rate his time in Florida more highly than his comparatively greater success as a director of the East India Company.
 He was a renowned orator when speaking in opposition, but was never asked to join an administration and several of the high-profile causes he supported ultimately failed.